SantaClaas/elmish-web-components/README.md

 - Improve performance of loading toots (probably image loading and blurhash is taking too long)
 - Update time of post with timer
 - Add "pull to refresh" with scroll snap as seen in Adam Argyle's "Oh Snap!" talk
+- Create our own virtualizer element since we know the sizes of elements to render

 <br/>